havspect/sml-dpm/sml-dpm/introduction.md

 ![SML-DPM](./SML-DPM.svg)

-If you want to support us, please buy us a coffee:
+If you enjoy the service and would like to show your support, consider buying me a coffee - it's greatly appreciated and helps keep the energy up!

 <BuyMeACoffee />